tohxuewang99/DevSecOps/README.md

 # SonarQube Cloud does works but not in the way the organisation would want as the free version only allows public repository and will display the analysis results to the public which could be detrimental for our organisation, as I do not have codebase access and do not wish for any analysis results to leak after handing the project over to the organisation, we have decided to move forward with a SonarQube Standalone Server instead of SonarQube Cloud until we have fully adopted all the application over

+# Step 5:
+# Redo dockerfile to create a dockercompose to run multiple images with custom private communication with one another